changmw/chang-cantontese-input/foxpro/aia.aidc/readme.txt

-American International Data Center CO. (subsidary of AIA)
+American International Data Center Co. (subsidary of AIA)

+I re-coded an insurance agent system written in Clipper to Foxpro for Windows.